ymarson/willow_schema/README.md

     ```

-9. Stop the server and re-generate Willow again but this time with migrations
+10. Stop the server and edit the base.yaml e.g (add a new table).
+Then re-generate Willow again but this time with migrations

 ```bash
 npm run willow-generate-migrate
 ```

-*migration files will be created for new tables, new columns, deleted columns and changed type of column
+*migration files can be created for new tables, new columns, deleted columns and changed type of column